ioaktheo/sunrise/README.md

 # sunrise
-This repository contains a website that is going to be hosted at www.villasunrise.gr.
+This repository contains a website that is based on a Villa and includes a reservation system.